ScriptureWay

 References

-1. http://www.scriptureway.com/home/savior-like-a-shepherd-lead-us-scripture-allusions-verse-1
+1. https://www.scriptureway.com/home/savior-like-a-shepherd-lead-us-scripture-allusions-verse-1

 2. https://en.wikipedia.org/wiki/Dorothy_Ann_Thrupp